lambdaclass/webrtc-server/README.md

 The function will ba called like `module:function(Username)`, and should return the expected password for the given Username.
 The password will compared to the one sent by the clients.
+Auth will be considered failed if the result value is not a binary or the function throws an error.

 The implementation of this function will depend on how this application is expected to be deployed.
 It could just return a fixed